MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/4-spot-node-pools.md

 You use node affinity to describe which pods are scheduled on a node.
 Affinity is specified by using labels defined on the node.
 For example, in AKS, system pods are configured with anti-affinity towards spot nodes to prevent the pods from being scheduled on these nodes.

-## How to define toleration in a pod manifest file
+## Define toleration in a pod manifest file

 You specify node taint toleration by creating a `tolerations` dictionary entry in your workload manifest file.
 In this dictionary, you set the following properties for each node taint the workload has to tolerate in this section: